-The College of Liberal Arts & Sciences Office of Research is proud to launch INSURE, a temporary funding initiative designed to support LAS faculty facing research disruptions.
-Whether due to funding delays, transitional periods, or unforeseen challenges, INSURE helps preserve scholarly momentum, retain key personnel, and sustain the research excellence that defines LAS across the humanities, social sciences, and life, physical and mathematical sciences.
+The LAS Office of Research invites proposals for INSURE, a new interim funding program designed to support LAS faculty whose research activities are at risk due to funding disruptions, transitional periods, or other unforeseen challenges.
+This program is intended to preserve scholarly momentum, retain key personnel, and sustain the research excellence that defines our college across the humanities, social sciences, and natural sciences.

-• Sustain research during temporary funding gaps or transitions
+• Sustain research activities during temporary funding gaps or transitions;

-• Maintain momentum toward external funding, publication, creative output, or community impact
+• Maintain momentum toward external funding, scholarly publication, creative output, or community impact.

 Funding priorities